Climate-related risks depend on the speed of future warming. According to the IPCC, an increase to 2,0 degrees leads to significant changes

 The consequences of global warming for natural and human systems are clearly observable.
 Many land and marine ecosystems have changed due to global warming.
 Heat extremes, heavy precipitation and drought are the noticeable consequences.
 In coastal areas there is also a threat of salinisation and flooding.
 Individual islands even threaten to lose their existence.

 Developing countries are particularly hard hit, as extreme weather conditions there lead to increased poverty.
 Aid funds are often not enough for dismantling and reconstruction.
-But the industrialized countries have also felt the effects of climate-related weather extremes.
-Snow storms in the USA, extreme heat in Europe, forest fires in Australia, to name just a few incidents in recent years.
+But the industrialized countries have also felt the effects of the climate-related weather extremes.
+Snow storms, heat extremes or forest fires are no longer isolated cases.
+If one compares the values with previous decades, the extent becomes clearly visible.

 Climate researcher Andres Levermann assumes that coastal cities such as Hamburg, Venice, Tokyo, Shanghai and New York are now also specifically threatened if the tipping points exceed their limit values.